-Michell Gyro SE, the very turntable that started my own analog path.
+Michell Gyro SE, the very turntable that started me on my own analog path.

-Kef Reference 1 with Michell Gyrodeck SE, McIntosh MB50 Streaming, McIntosh MA5300 amp and a ISOL8 “Wave” power filter at the bottom.
+Kef Reference 1 with Michell Gyrodeck SE, McIntosh MB50 Streaming, McIntosh MA5300 amp and an ISOL8 “Wave” power filter on the bottom.

 Line Magnetic may be all about Tubes but they also have a CD player!
 This is the LM-215 that uses a TI PCM1792 DAC.
 With this CD player, too, it’s nice to see such individualistic styling on an audio product.
 The output stages use a 12AU7 tube as well as OPA2604 opamps.

-Michell Gyrodeck SE with Orbe Platter on Quadraspire SVT wall mount.
+Michell Gyrodeck SE with the Orbe Platter upgrade on a Quadraspire SVT wall mount.

 Above: immovable beast LM-219A